JulienOrain/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 ### Temporal coupling

 Relationships do not have temporal coupling.
 It is possible to declare the criteria for a relationship long before any other entity satisfies it.
-It is also possible to delcare a relationship after the rest of the entity landscape has settled.
+It is also possible to declare a relationship after the rest of the entity landscape has settled.

 ### When relationships break down